omidnw/anime-management/README.md

 This will generate platform-specific installers in the `src-tauri/target/release/bundle` directory.

+## Automated Builds

+This project uses GitHub Actions for automated builds on multiple platforms.

+### Release Workflow

+When pushing a new tag with a version number (e.g., `v1.0.0`), the GitHub Actions workflow will automatically:

+1. Build desktop applications for:

+   - Windows
+   - macOS (Universal Binary)
+   - Linux

+2. Build mobile applications for:

+   - Android (APK)
+   - iOS (IPA)

+3. Create a draft release with all build artifacts attached

+For detailed information about the CI/CD process and how to configure the necessary secrets for iOS and Android builds, see the [GitHub Workflows README](.github/README.md).

 ## Recommended IDE Setup

 - [VS Code](https://code.visualstudio.com/) with the following extensions: